-More often than not, design teams avoid testing new products and apps because of the resources and the cost involved in testing; yet, Guerrilla UX testing technique presents an economical way of doing just the right thing before you end up spending money and time on designing a product or a feature that nobody would want to use.
+More often than not, design teams avoid testing new products and apps because of the resources and the cost involved in testing.
+Guerrilla UX testing technique presents an economical way of doing just the right thing before you end up spending money and time on designing a product or a feature that nobody would want to use.

 What is Guerrilla Testing?

 Though it may sound a bit weird and trespassing, Guerrilla testing involves approaching people in cafes and public places to show them your prototype or even ask to use the product.
-It is a simple process like any basic questionnaire would have—introduction, taking permission, asking them to use the product, observing or recording their usage, thanking and moving away.
-The only difference is that it is not done purely on a paper or on a website form.
+It is a simple process like any basic questionnaire would have—introduction, taking permission, asking them to use the product, observing or recording their usage, thanking, and moving away.
+The only difference is that it is not done purely on a paper or a website form.
 It has to be done in person.

 Benefits of Guerrilla Testing